 Ethics of Artificial Intelligence

-During the UNESCO General Conference in November 2019, Member States had mandated the organization to support the process of elaborating a non-binding Recommendation on the ethics of AI, for possible adoption by UNESCO’s General Conference at its 41st session in 2021.
+During the UNESCO General Conference in November 2019, Member States had mandated the organization to support the process of elaborating a non-binding Recommendation on the ethics of AI.
 A first version of the Recommendation was published in May 2020, prepared by a 24-member Ad Hoc Expert Group appointed by the Director-General of UNESCO in their personal capacity.

 In keeping with its function as a think tank and a catalyst of ideas, HLCP provided a platform to develop, under UNESCO’s leadership, a joint United Nations system input on the draft Recommendation and to elaborate further possible UN system-wide actions on the ethics of artificial intelligence.
 Subsequently, at an inter-sessional meeting in July 2020, the Committee approved the UN system-wide contribution to UNESCO’s Ad Hoc Expert Group in the preparation of a Recommendation to UNESCO's General Conference on the ethics of AI.
-The draft Recommendation will be submitted for adoption to UNESCO’s General Conference in late 2021.
+UNESCO’s General Conference adopted the Recommendation on the Ethics of AI in November 2021.

 Inter-agency Working Group on Artificial Intelligence